dell/OpenManage-Enterprise/Kafka/README.md

 Each solution is self-contained with its own `docker-compose.yml`.
 See the respective README for setup instructions.

+## Troubleshooting

+For comprehensive troubleshooting, diagnostics, and operational guidance, see the [Kafka Troubleshooting Guide](./troubleshooting-guide.md).

 ## Authors

 - Mohiadeen Ameer